developer-zebra/developer-zebra-site/src/zwc/about/index.md

  -->

-ZWC leverages Android Desktop Mode to present the user with a “desktop-like” interface when connecting a mobile device to an external monitor via a workstation cradle.
-This guide describes the necessary steps to enable Desktop Mode and the features included.
+ZWC leverages Android Desktop Mode to mirror the device screen on the monitor or present a different set of apps and content.
+This guide describes Zera Workstation Connect features the necessary steps to enable them through an app running on the device.

 <!--
 <img alt="image" style="height:250px" src="zwc_exec.jpg"/>